(Other Health Impairments)

 FACTS AND STATS

-The Center for Disease Control estimates that .02-1.5 cases of FAS occur for every 1,00 births.
-There are approximately three times that many cases of FASDs than FAS.
+The Center for Disease Control estimates that .02-1.5 cases of FAS occur for every 1,000 births using medical and other records.
+In-person assessments may suggest higher estimates.
+There are a greater number of cases of FASDs than FAS.
 Prevalence varies by state.
-(CDC, 2011).

 FASDs are caused by a woman drinking alcohol during pregnancy.
-There is no known amount of alcohol that is safe to drink while pregnant.
-(CDC, 2011).
+Alcohol in the mother’s blood passes to the baby through the umbilical cord.
+There is no known amount of alcohol that is safe to drink during pregnancy or while trying to get pregnant.
+Alcohol can cause problems for a developing baby throughout pregnancy, including before a woman knows she’s pregnant.
+All types of alcohol are equally harmful

 CHARACTERISTICS AND DIAGNOSIS

 Deciding if a child has FASD takes several steps.
 There is no one test to diagnose FASD, and many other disorders have similar symptoms.
-Following is an overview of the diagnostic guidlines.
-For more detail the the full text (http://www.cdc.gov/ncbddd/fasd/documents/fas_guidelines_accessible.pdf)
+The following is an overview of the diagnostic guidelines.
+For more detail the full text here.

-- Growth deficits: below average height, weight, or both.
+Growth deficits: below average height, weight, or both.
+These issues can even occur before birth.
 For some children with FASD, growth problems resolve themselves early in life.

 - Structural: smaller than normal head size, significant changes in the structure of the brain as seen on brain scans such as MRIs or CT scans.